Renormalized pseudoentropy in dS/CFT: Introduction

 The cosmic brane generically acquires a complex worldvolume, reflecting the mixed Euclidean--Lorentzian character of extremal surfaces in de Sitter space.
 As a consequence, its area---and hence the associated pseudoentropy---is, in general, complex.
 In particular, the divergent contributions arising near future infinity are purely imaginary.

 Motivated by this construction, we develop a systematic framework for defining and renormalizing the area of codimension-two extremal surfaces in dS space.
 We apply these ideas to dS/CFT in four and six bulk dimensions.\footnote{In this work we restrict attention to even-dimensional bulk spacetimes, where conformal renormalization is well established.
 While the construction can in principle be extended to arbitrary even dimensions, explicit realizations are technically simpler in four and six dimensions.
-In odd bulk dimensions the set of local conformal invariants relevant for the conformal renormalization prescription is more constrained, and a systematic implementation requires a separate analysis.} Starting from the CG action, we evaluate it on replicated manifolds containing codimension-two conical defects along extremal surfaces.
+In odd bulk dimensions, a conformal renormalization prescription is absent due to the impossibility of constructing local bulk conformal invariants.
+Nevertheless, the universal part of the pseudoentropy can be recovered by systematically discarding the divergent, non-universal contributions, as we have shown for arbitrary dimensions in our recent work \cite{Anastasiou:2025rvz}.} Starting from the CG action, we evaluate it on replicated manifolds containing codimension-two conical defects along extremal surfaces.
 The contribution of the conical defect in the replicated geometry reproduces the Graham--Witten action \cite{Graham:1999pm} in four dimensions and the Graham--Reichert action \cite{Graham:2017bew} in six dimensions.
 These functionals lead, when evaluated for extremal surfaces on Einstein-dS backgrounds, to the renormalized area functional which we identify with the finite part of the holographic pseudoentropy.

 We illustrate our formalism with two explicit examples in both dimensions: a spherical entangling region and small deformations thereof.
 For the sphere, the renormalized pseudoentropy is proportional to the complex-valued central charge $a^\star$ of the non-unitary CFT.
 For deformations, we solve the linearized extremality equation and compute the change in pseudoentropy at quadratic order in the deformation parameter.
 The result takes the form of a Mezei-like formula \cite{Mezei:2014zla,Allais:2014ata,Anastasiou:2025rvz}, which relates the shape dependence to the coefficient $C_T$ of the stress-tensor two-point function.
 This coefficient is a universal CFT datum, here understood as being analytically continued from AdS to dS, and is defined through